Shawna Nesbitt, M.D.

 Biography

-Shawna D. (Smith) Nesbitt, M.D., M.S., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of the hypertension section in the Division of Cardiology.
-She serves as the Medical Director of the Parkland Hypertension Clinic, as well as Associate Dean of the Medical School's Office of Student Diversity and Inclusion.
+Shawna D. (Smith) Nesbitt, M.D., M.S., is the John C. Vanatta III Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of the hypertension section in the Division of Cardiology.
+She serves as the Medical Director of the Parkland Hypertension Clinic, as well as Vice President and Chief Institutional Opportunity Officer.

 Prior to joining the UT Southwestern faculty in 2001, Dr. Nesbitt served as an Assistant Professor in the University of Michigan’s Department of Internal Medicine.
 She is certified by the American Board of Internal Medicine and the American Society of Hypertension Specialist Program.

 Her research interests include hypertension in African Americans, insulin resistance, and hyperlipidemia.
-Dr. Nesbitt is the National Coordinator for the TROPHY Study (Trial of Prevention Hypertension).
-The study is a 4-year trial which includes over 71 sites and more than 800 patients.
-She is funded by the National Institutes of Health to study the relationship of oxidative stress and genetics in the development of hypertension.
+Dr. Nesbitt has served as a leader and investigator in national clinical trials such as the TROPHY Study (Trial of Prevention Hypertension), as well as clinical trials funded by the National Institutes of Health to study hypertension.

-At UT Southwestern, she is active in education and curriculum planning, student retention and recognition, and diversity and inclusion.
-She is a mentor of Cary College, and has taught widely on hypertension, medical leadership, unconscious bias, and other topics.
+At UT Southwestern, she previously served as an Associate Dean for Student Affairs and has been active in education and curriculum planning, student retention and recognition.
+She is a mentor of Cary College and has taught widely on health equity and clinical care.
+She is the recipient of several awards recognizing her efforts in science and medicine.

 Dr. Nesbitt is a fellow of both the American Heart Association (AHA) Council on Hypertension and the American Society of Hypertension (ASH), as well as a past president of the International Society of Hypertension in Blacks.
-She currently serves on the boards of directors for both the ASH and the AHA SouthWest Affiliate.
+She currently serves on the board of the American Heart Association Council of Hypertension, and the chairperson of the American Heart Association Southwest Affiliate, North Texas Hypertension Collaborative.
+In her current role as Vice President and Chief Institutional Opportunity Officer, she leads efforts to create innovative opportunities in a supportive culture that fosters success for every individual and supports the mission of the institution.

 Education